flatrick/XWiki-setup/Debian/Ubuntu-Bionic_Beaver.18.04.md

 # Ubuntu 18.04

-# Configure date & time

-` sudo dpkg-reconfigure tzdata`

-# Install Java Runtime Environment
+## Install Java Runtime Environment

 As of 2018-11-22, XWiki doesn't support Java 9+ so we need to install a Java 8 Runtime.
 For licensing-reasons, the instructions below describe how to install the OpenJDK.